navaro/nvol/README.md

 # Porting

-The example provides an emulation of the FLASH in RAM implemented in "crc/drivers/ramdrv.h/c".
+The demo provides an emulation of the FLASH in RAM implemented in "crc/drivers/ramdrv.h/c".

 In the same directory a sample driver for a real FLASH chip is proviced in the files spiflash.h/c.
-This was implemeted using the ChibiOS/HAL SPI driver.
-THis wuld be a good starting point for porting NVOL to your own platform.
+This was implemeted using the ChibiOS/HAL SPI driver and should be a good starting point for porting NVOL to your own platform.